domeccleston/next-tailwind-upgrade/README.md

 This automates that process for you.

-Compatible with Next.js 13.
+Compatible with Next.js 12 and 13.
 Supports NPM, Yarn, and PNPM.

 ## Usage